 As parents, we all know the importance of the Birthday Party.
 Every kid wants the biggest extravaganza possible, and there’s a lot of competition that goes on between classmates – if Matt had a pirate-themed pool party with inflatable assault courses and McDonalds Happy Meals for everyone afterwards, that is exactly what your little one may want too.
 Unfortunately, most of us moms and dads simply don’t have the budget for this.
-But how do you hold an amazing party for your child that won’t break the bank, but will be a great experience for all who attend?
-Easily done with these five frugal birthday party tips!
+Never fear, it is easy hold a cheap birthday party for your child that won’t break the bank, but will be a great experience for all who attend!
+Try these five frugal birthday party ideas to help keep things fun and inexpensive.

 1. Joint Birthday Party